fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 lab so far.

-Also, it should be noted that Genode license (AGPLv3) is very restrictive and it could be a problem for Fobnail.
+Also, it should be noted that Genode license (AGPLv3) is very restrictive and it could be a problem for the Fobnail Project.

 ### seL4 + CAmkES